 Pair it with: Asparagus, beans, fennel, potatoes, tomatoes, squash, peaches, pears, melons, and salad greens

-Try it in: Barley and Sweet Potato Pilaf
+Try this recipe with tarragon: Barley and Sweet Potato Pilaf

 Herb-and-Produce Pairings: Basic Rules